Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Analysis

-As such, Raichu sits somewhat below the expected $\Delta$\textit{W2} vs $\Delta$\textit{W1} relation, though remains above the one-to-one ratio (Fig.~\ref{fig:MIR_Delta_Fig}).
-Given the lack of data from the start of outburst, we cannot determine if this represents a deviation from the expected behaviour at low outburst intensities or if the late-time behaviour observed does not represent the evolution as a whole.
+As such, Raichu sits somewhat below the expected $\Delta$\textit{W2} vs. $\Delta$\textit{W1} relation, though it remains above the one-to-one ratio (Fig.~\ref{fig:MIR_Delta_Fig}).
+Given the lack of data from the start of the outburst, we cannot determine if this represents a deviation from the expected behaviour at low outburst intensities or if the late-time behaviour observed does not represent the evolution as a whole.
+Given their unusual behaviour compared to the rest of the sample, further observations of both Raichu and SDSS~J1241+4426 would be desired to better determine if they are outliers purely in duration, or if additional physical differences are involved.

 The remaining two objects required additional analysis prior to the determination of their $\Delta$ values.
 As described in Section~\ref{sec:Pidgeot}, Pidgeot displays a long-term decline and blueward MIR colour trend in addition to the expected outburst from the occurrence of a TDE.
 To isolate this long-term decline from the outburst, we first remove the observations from the start of the outburst (MJD~57215) to its apparent end, as determined by the last point to be on a consistent decline (MJD~58501).
-We perform a linear fit to the remaining data points and use these fits to normalise the light-curves without the long-term behaviour.
-Following this step, we return to the method used by \citet{clark_2025_2018dyktidaldisruption}, with the first observation post outburst in both bands now identified as occurring at MJD~58298.
+We perform a linear fit to the remaining data points and use these fits to normalise the light curves without the long-term behaviour.
+Following this step, we return to the method used by \citet{clark_2025_2018dyktidaldisruption}, with the first observation post-outburst in both bands now identified as occurring at MJD~58298.

-From these long-term linear fits, we find a \textit{W1} decline of 3.9$\times$10$^{-5}$~mag~d$^{-1}$ and \textit{W2} decline of 6.8$\times$10$^{-5}$~mag~d$^{-1}$, though we note that the increasing rate of decline in \textit{W2} following MJD~60000 is not well described by this general fit.
-The $\Delta$ values measured for Pidgeot following this correction are within the expected parameter range of CrL-TDEs, further supporting its classification as being TDE-related (see~Fig.~\ref{fig:MIR_Delta_Fig}).
+From these long-term linear fits, we find a \textit{W1} decline of 3.9$\times$10$^{-5}$~mag~d$^{-1}$ and a \textit{W2} decline of 6.8$\times$10$^{-5}$~mag~d$^{-1}$, though we note that the increasing rate of decline in \textit{W2} following MJD~60000 is not well described by this general fit.
+The $\Delta$ values measured for Pidgeot following this correction are within the expected parameter range of CrL-TDEs, further supporting its classification as being TDE-related (see Fig.~\ref{fig:MIR_Delta_Fig}).

 As noted in Section~\ref{sec:Raticate}, Raticate displays two distinct MIR outbursts, with the first beginning, and likely peaking, prior to the start of MIR observations.
-We base our $\Delta$ analysis on the second outburst, for which the start, peak and decline are all observed.
+We base our $\Delta$ analysis on the second outburst, for which the start, peak, and decline are all observed.